xnm3YQNfEx/GOCSaveEditor/README.md

 - Initial refactor mostly done, need to add unit tests still
 - Starting to work on save parsing, added function to split the decompressed save into individual sections
     - Also added function to dump each section to a different file for further analysis
+- Currently evaluating possible Rust GUI frameworks.
+    - Ideally cross platform (mostly as a learning opportunity for use in future projects)
+    - Choices are GTK3, GTK4, FLTK, and Tauri

 ## 2024-07-14
 - Decompression and compression are both working.